Max-Margin based Discriminative Feature Learning: Experiments

 \subsection{General Performance}

-We first evaluate the classification performance of the proposed approach on all the data sets.
-Table II lists the best experimental results of all the algorithms.
-It can be seen that MMLDF consistently outperforms the other seven algorithms on all the six datasets.
-Compared with the second best result on each dataset, our method achieves $6.5\%$, $4.8\%$, $2.0\%$, $6.9\%$, $6.5\%$, and $3.3\%$ relative improvement on the Urban Land Cover, CNAE-9, DNA, Glioma, LSVT Voice Rehabilitation, and Epsilon datasets, respectively.
-Some baselines obtain considerably poor performance on certain datasets (e.g., FSSL on Glioma, SOLDE on Urban Land Cover and CNAE-9).
-The reason may be that the generalization ability of these algorithms is limited, making them difficult to apply to different area datasets.
+We first evaluate the classification performance of the proposed approach on all the datasets.
+Table II reports the experimental results of each algorithm with the optimal dimension.
+The optimal dimensions are listed in the brackets of Table II.
+It can be seen that MMLDF consistently outperforms the other seven algorithms on all the eight datasets.
+Compared with the second best result on each dataset, our method achieves $6.5\%$, $4.8\%$, $2.0\%$, $6.9\%$, $6.5\%$, $3.3\%$, $5.3\%$, and $8.1\%$ relative improvement on the Urban Land Cover, CNAE-9, DNA, Glioma, LSVT Voice Rehabilitation, Epsilon, Yale Face, and 15 scene datasets, respectively.
+Some baselines obtain considerably poor performance on certain datasets (e.g., FSSL on the Glioma and 15 scene datasets, LSDA on the 15 scene dataset).
+The reason may be that the generalization ability of these algorithms is limited, making them difficult to be applied to different areas datasets.

-We also study the influence on the performance of different dimensions.
-Since LapLDA can be only reduced to $\mathcal{K}$ dimensions, where $\mathcal{K}$ denotes the number of the class, we do not compare our method with LapLDA.
+We also studied the influence on the performance of different dimensions.
+Since LapLDA can be only reduced to $\mathcal{K}$ dimensions, where $\mathcal{K}$ denotes the number of the class, we did not compare our method with LapLDA.
 Fig. 4 shows the results.
 It can be seen that our method outperforms the other algorithms under all the cases.
-In addition, based on the results on the six datasets, we can see MMLDF is not sensitive to feature dimensions in a wide range.